hackclub/hackclub/workshops/sudoku/README.md

   }
 }
 ```
 We are checking every value in the row and incrementing timesAppeared for each time the guess is seen.
+In sudoku, a specific value should only be seen once in a row.

 ```csharp
 private static bool checkRows(int[][] arr, int col, int guess)